ivnalxv/Programming-ITMO/README.md

 # Programming-Java-ITMO
-Introduction to Java, first term.
+Introduction to Java, and all Java related things.

 Here lie all my homeworks.